 If required, the Reshape Imaging System can be configured to use wifi, though cabled ethernet is recommended.
 If you wish to use wifi, please let us know ahead of shipment so we can pre-configure the credentials.

 Let me know if you’d like us to communicate directly with your IT department.
-If static IP setup is required, please let us know ahead of shipment of the robot.
+If static IP setup or other special setup is required, please let us know ahead of shipment of the robots.

 Reshape Biotech utilize Amazon S3 storage, which is designed for 99.999999999% data durability with automatic backup across several sites (source: https://aws.amazon.com/s3/faqs/).